nataliecardot/devconnect/README.md

 A social network for developers, built on the MERN stack.

+Built using React and Redux and the front end, and Node.js, Express, MongoDB, and Mongoose on the back end.

+Created as part of Brad Traversy's Udemy course "MERN Stack Front To Back: Full Stack React, Redux & Node.js."

 ### Quick Start

 To run locally, you will need to create a cluster with MongoDB Atlas and connect to it.
 Using the connection string, insert into the file `config/defaultSAMPLE.js` and remove "SAMPLE" from the file name.